Leather Top Vintage Desk

 It’s amazing to see how much dirt accumulates on the leather over time.
 Yuck.

 Staining the Leather Top of a Vintage Desk

 It’s time to attempt the save.
 There are still imperfection but they are much better and a bit more manageable now.

-The top was ‘painted’ with a coat of chestnut protective wood stain by Kristi Kuehl Pure Home Paint.
+The top is ‘painted’ with a coat of brown wood stain.
 One coat was okay but still a bit too light and uneven.

-After the video, another coat of teak wood stain is applied creating a rich dark finish on the leather.
+After the video, another coat of wood stain is applied creating a rich dark finish on the leather top inlay.

-The teak protective wood stain does a great job of covering many of the imperfections.
-And the leather still maintains its soft leather feeling.
+The dark wood stain does a great job of covering many of the imperfections.
+And the leather on this vintage desk still maintains its soft leather feeling.

 Making the Drawers Pretty with Paint and Paper